QC_PM-Logos-03.png

 Creating Permission Sets:

-After much research, we decided to go with an RBAC (Role Based Access Control) like model, where users belong to user groups with different permission sets
+After much research, we decided to use an RBAC (Role Based Access Control) like model, where users belong to user groups with different permission sets

 • Our user permission model allows a special user to create user groups containing any combination of fixed permissions sets